SaurabhRao504/CLFS-B1-T8-Smart-City-IoT-1/README.md

 4. LCD Display

 ### Phase 1:
 The Objective of Phase 1 is to create a fare calculation system.
 2 IR Sensors are used to detect two parking lots.
-When a vehicle enters a lot Entry time will be logged and when a vehicle leaves the lot the IR Sensor value becomes '0' and exit time is calculated.
-Based on the number of hours parked fare will be calculated.
+When a vehicle enters a lot the IR Sesnor value becomes '1' and the entry time of the vehicle will be logged.
+When a vehicle leaves the lot the IR Sensor value becomes '0' and the exit time of the is calculated.
+Based on the number of hours parked the parking fee for that vehicle parked in that lot will be calculated.
 * For the Fare Calculation Python Script [click here](https://github.com/prakash-josyula/CLFS-B1-T8-Smart-City-IoT/blob/e16a3966d3bf54dadce12e002332a589959934dc/Fare_Calculation.py)